VeigarMain/Savings-Project/README.md

 WE will intergrate a CSS framework to ensure our application is responsive and user friendly IE- Use Bulma to create a NavBar/Form/Footer.
 We will use DIV's as a tag to implement page functionality, so we won't have to create more than one page, essentially...
 # Breakdown of tasks
+For the first week, until Thursday's class, Xyra and Kevin will be back-end dev's and Jake and Kayla will be the front-end dev's.
+Kayla and Jake will work on creating a responsive/picturess web application that will make our application more user friendly, while Kevin and
+Xyra will be working on using Ajax/JavaScript/Jquery to try and make our web application dynamic and functional.